Best time to visit Iceland

 December: best for fairy-tale like winter wonderland

 December transforms Iceland into a fairytale winter wonderland.
 Temperatures range from 30°F to 23°F (-1°C to -5°C).
 Reykjavík comes alive with Christmas lights and decorations.
-Thirteen Yule Lads bring holiday cheer.
+Thirteen Yule Lads bring vacation cheer.
 New Year's Eve features bonfires and fireworks, offering a spectacular welcome to the new year.

 Reykjadalur Steam Valley © Shutterstock